-The WhatsApp Business App is one of the most searched business messaging app on the Internet today.
-For countries with many WhatsApp monthly active users (MAUs), the WhatsApp Business App is an indispensable tool for many local businesses.
+WhatsApp Business App is one of the most searched business messaging apps today.
+For countries with many WhatsApp monthly active users (MAUs), WhatsApp Business App is an indispensable tool for many local businesses.
 In this guide, we’ll walk you through how to use the app to reach more customers and connect with them.

 What is WhatsApp Business App?